 How long until I am healed?
-This is a common question asked by many patients who come into Foothills to be treated.
-The many conditions, injuries, and surgical procedures we see at our Gilbert physical therapy clinic have different rehabilitation time frames, but there are some general tissue healing guidelines that will help you answer your questions.
+This is a common question asked by many patients who come into Foothills for treatment.
+The many conditions, injuries, and surgical procedures we see have different rehabilitation time frames, but there are some general tissue healing guidelines that will help you answer your questions.

 There are over 400 muscles in the body that allow an individual to maintain his/her posture, move, and absorb shock while moving.
 At times, these muscles become overstressed, causing an injury to the muscle known as a muscle strain.
 A muscle strain is categorized from grade one to three based on how severe the tissue damage is.
 Minor injuries may take only two weeks to heal, while severe injuries need three months or longer, with physical therapy, to recover.
 At times surgery may be required, which also lengthens the healing time.

 Similar in structure to tendons, ligaments are another common tissue that is injured.
 Ligaments connect bones to bones, providing stability to joints.
-They direct our motions, and also prevent extreme movements that could cause injury.
-The ACL is one ligament that may be far too familiar to some, especially fantasy football fans that picked up Jamaal Charles in the first round.
-Those who were banking on Le’Veon Bell to put up big points might also be aware of the MCL.
+They direct our motions and also prevent extreme movements that could cause injury.
+The ACL is one ligament prone to injury that may be far too familiar to some, especially in the sports of football, basketball, soccer, and gymnastics.

-Although both of these athletes’ injuries required surgery, less severe ones do not.
+Although athletes’ ACL injuries may require surgery, less severe ones do not.
 Mild ligament sprains can take from two to four weeks to heal, and moderate sprains may take more than 10 weeks.
 The healing time increases from six months to a year if surgery is needed.
-Even NFL athlete Adrian Peterson took nine months to return to football, despite the help of the best doctors, physical therapists, and hours of devotion.
-While he did have an ACL tear in combination with an MCL injury, it takes everyone, even elite professional athletes, time to heal.

 Last but not least, bones provide support for the body and serve as attachment points for ligaments and tendons.
-Breaking a bone is not an uncommon thing to hear about, and one name that comes to mind is college basketball’s Kevin Ware from Louisville.
-While not all fractures are as gruesome as his, they can occur in any of the body’s 200+ bones.
+Breaking a bone is not uncommon, they can occur in any of the body’s 200+ bones.
 A fracture in larger bones can take up to 12 weeks to heal, and it may not be completely recovered for up to a year.
 Interventions typically consist of surgery, immobilization in a cast, or time spent in a boot.
 Regardless of the course of treatment, time needs to be taken to reduce stress on the area and allow the bone to heal properly.